Legitimate modeling agencies make money the old fashioned way . . . they EARN IT by getting you work.

 You should NEVER PAY TO JOIN a modeling agency – EVER!

 There are indeed some very legitimate reasons for a modeling agency to ask you for money – AFTER they have proven themselves to you.
 I will discuss them later in this article.

 You should always apply the “Don’t kiss on the first date” rule.
 If a modeling agency asks you to spend money on the first visit – I don’t care what their pitch is – I am confident that they are not worried about getting you work.
 What they want is for you to break out that credit card and pay them.

 First and foremost, let’s be clear that if you decide to be an agency model – you are deciding to start your own business, the business of marketing yourself to advertisers.
-Since modeling agencies have already made the connections with advertisers, YOU WILL HIRE MODELING AGENCIES for the purpose of helping you seen and get work from those advertisers.
+Since modeling agencies have already made the connections with advertisers, YOU WILL HIRE MODELING AGENCIES for the purpose of helping you get work from those advertisers.
 And you will agree to pay them 20% of what you earn – AFTER they get you work.